Thorium-Sim/thorium-nova/client/src/docs/Development/ecs-components.md

 Components should extend from the `Component` class defined in "/server/src/components/utils.ts" and be placed inside the `/server/src/components` folder or a sub-folder.
-Every component should includ a static `id` which is a literal string type.
+Every component should include a static `id` which is a literal string type.
 Using `as const` here is helpful.

 Components should contain as many properties for that component that are exclusive to that component.
 Properties should be defined with a type and either